 In the years before global warming, my hometown, Wellesley, Massachusetts was usually encased in sub-freezing degree temperatures by Christmas vacation.
 This made outdoor skating a tangible reality for us during our formative years.
 Accordingly, a pack of us would traipse down Radcliffe Road’s vertical hill and head toward the outdoor rink at nearby Wellesley High School.
 There, we would join a Congress-sized assortment of boys and girls from aged 8 to 18, all eager to play street hockey.

-Consequently, when one of our neighbors on our street began to speak in whispered tones of “a magical frozen pond hidden in the woods where you can skate to your heart’s content,” my eyes became as wide as saucers.
+Consequently, when one of our neighbors on our street began to speak in whispered tones about “a magical frozen pond hidden in the woods where you can skate to your heart’s content,” my eyes became as wide as saucers.
 By December 1968, I had reconnoitered around our neighborhood environs and knew every single square yard, from Radcliffe Road to Southgate, from Brook Street to nearby Woodlawn Cemetery.

 The next day, when I then observed one of my neighborhood buddies gallivanting up our street, heading for Brook Street, with a hockey stick and skates dangling from the blade end of his stick, I stood along our property in wonder.
 At that instant, I recognized that when you stopped believing in reality, it just doesn’t go away.
 I accosted him the next day and inquired if he had found “something.”

-Of course, when one of our own had discovered the aforementioned hidden pond situated a half-a-mile from our houses, it became instant headline news on our street.
+Of course, when one of our own had discovered the aforementioned hidden pond situated a half-a-mile from our houses, it became headline news on our street.
 We soon learned that as part of the Fuller Brook inlet there was a small deposit of water, whose cigar-shaped size was a bit longer than the length of a football field.
 Situated behind Fuller Brook Road, the “pond” was named for the family that owned it – Knowles.

 When I timidly walked down Fuller Brook to the “cut through” yard for the pond the first time, an affable young mother greeted me with a smile.
 “Yes, this is how you get to Knowles Pond!
 You may walk through our property anytime to do so!”

 As the local paperboy for The Patriot Ledger, an afternoon daily newspaper at the time, I began to scout Knowles Pond whenever I delivered my papers to local customers after school.
 On December 24, Christmas Eve, the biting air reminded me that if I played my cards just right, I could have a late afternoon skate after I completed my route that day.
 However, I hadn’t counted on the fact that each customer would want to personally hand me a tip – usually a dollar – for my services that year.
-Thus, by the time I had completed delivering my newspapers that Christmas Eve, it was near pitch-black out.
+Thus, by the time I had completed delivering my newspapers that Christmas Eve, it was near pitch-black outside.
 Regardless, I grabbed my skates, put them on the end of my stick, thrust an old puck into my coat pocket, and departed for Fuller Brook Road.

 When I completed the ten-minute trek from my house, I then sat on the wooden bench that the Knowle family has so generously left for us to sit on as we changed into our skates.
 Soon, I was teetering through a tuft of snow in order to reach the frozen pond just as a full moon glistened overhead.